circonus/docs/content/circonus/on-premises/roles-services/api.md

 The Circonus API is being converted from the current Perl web service to a new implementation, called GoAPI, written in the Go language.
 API functionality is being migrated from the Perl service to GoAPI in a modular way.
 So, until all functionality is migrated to GoAPI, both systems will be running in your environment.

 GoAPI is comprised of a series of back-end microservices, a REST API gateway service, and other proxy services.
-All GoAPI services are started through the use of a single binary located at `/opt/circonus/sbin/goapi`.
+All GoAPI services are started through the `circonus-api` service.

-There are two system services that are used to start GoAPI depending on the server type and functionality needed:

-* `circonus-api` - This service starts all GoAPI services and proxies and is used on API servers.
-* `circonus-api-search` - This service starts only a subset of GoAPI services and proxies, and is intended to be run on web servers only.

-The `circonus-api` service includes all of the functionality of the `circonus-api-search` service, so only one or the other should ever be used on an individual server.

 The primary REST API gateway service listens on port 8089.
 Each microservice in the GoAPI background will also listen on its own port.